JustRomeo/Escape-From-Zombieland/README.md

 <br/>

 ### Your feedback:
-If you have a bug, an idea of ​​addition, or changes, do not hesitate to let us know, that's the reason for this Dropbox.
+If you have a bug, an idea of addition, or changes, do not hesitate to let us know, that's the reason for this Test.<br/>
+PLEASE read the "Bugs" and "To come up" sections before send us your feedback.
 <br/>
 <br/>